-- Complies with regulations and federal and state laws to minimize radiation exposure levels. - Maintains and performs quality control on radiation safety equipment, radionuclide infusion systems and generators according to regulatory agencies. - Identifies and removes items that may affect safety, damage the equipment or affect the image quality when performing PET-MR. - Performs area monitoring and surveys to assess radiation exposure levels and contamination sites. - Reviews theranostic protocol criteria and assesses contraindications and conditions that may affect the therapy. - Screens patient and others for potential magnetic resonance contraindications, either within the body or on their person, prior to entering the magnet room when performing PET-MR. - Verifies the patient's lactation or breastfeeding status. - Verifies the patient's menstrual cycle.
+- Complies with regulations and federal and state laws to minimize radiation exposure levels. - Maintains and performs quality control on radiation safety equipment, radionuclide infusion systems and generators according to regulatory agencies. - Monitors and assesses the patient throughout the theranostic treatment cycle. - Monitors side effects and reactions to the theranostic treatment. - Identifies and removes items that may affect safety, damage the equipment or affect the image quality when performing PET-MR. - Performs area monitoring and surveys to assess radiation exposure levels and contamination sites. - Reviews theranostic protocol criteria and assesses contraindications and conditions that may affect the therapy. - Screens patient and others for potential magnetic resonance contraindications, either within the body or on their person, prior to entering the magnet room when performing PET-MR. - Verifies the patient's lactation or breastfeeding status. - Verifies the patient's menstrual cycle.